colmap/colmap/doc/faq.rst

 COLMAP, you can load the sparse models in Python and Matlab using the provided scripts in ``scripts/python`` and ``scripts/matlab``.

-If you want to write a C/C++ executable that builds on top of COLMAP, the easiest approach is to start from the ``src/tools/example.cc`` code template and implement the desired functionality in a new binary.
+If you want to write a C/C++ executable that builds on top of COLMAP, there are two possible approaches.
+First, the COLMAP headers and library are installed to the ``CMAKE_INSTALL_PREFIX`` by default.
+Compiling against COLMAP as a library is described :ref:`here <installation-library>`.
+Alternatively, you can start from the ``src/tools/example.cc`` code template and implement the desired functionality directly as a new binary within COLMAP.

 .. _faq-share-intrinsics: